sihrc/KittyApp/README.md

 myKitties
 =========

-Kitty App developed for a stress-reducing, cute bundles of fur
+Kitty App developed with stress-reducing, cute bundles of fur